Applying for a Postponement of a MPTS / GMC Hearing

 There is a significant risk that an application for an adjourment / postponement will be unsuccessful.
 If the application is unsuccessful, the doctor should attend the hearing to present their case.

-For legal advice and representation, contact us via our Contact Form, or call us on 0800 10 88 739.
+For legal advice on evidence needed for adjournment applications, and legal representation in adjournment applications, contact us via our Contact Form, or call us on 0800 10 88 739.